AlphaArc4k/docs/docs/03-data/datasets/01-overview.md

 ### Joins
 :::warning
 Custom joins are strongly discouraged.
-If your application reuires a specific set of information request a view or datset instead.
+If your application requires a specific set of information, request a view or datset instead.
 :::
 Joins are discouraged but possible.
 While most tasks can be completed using the standalone datasets, certain specialized cases might necessitate joins.